The 2017 "$100,000 for Start a SUD Startup" Challenge

 Submission Title: A Solution to Automatically Detect, Classify, and Report Illicit Online Pharmacies Selling Controlled Substances

-Submission Requirements.
 Each submission for this challenge requires a complete “Submission Package.”
 The submission package includes a 4-page written proposal describing an idea and 5-min video introducing the team (see requirements below).
 Both the idea and the Founders will be evaluated.
+In the proposal:

 - Describe your research idea that would further an understanding of neurobiology as it relates to SUD and that is intended to be the basis for a successful start-up.
 (1 page)